 Now here is where preferences come in.
 If you don’t want to go through the trouble of melting chocolate, drizzling it on the Hawaiian popcorn, waiting for it to set, blah blah blah, just add 1 cup of white chocolate chips.
 The salt won’t have anything to really stick to and the pieces will not be stuck together, but you can grab it by the handful and shove it in your mouth.

-- 1 cup macadamia nuts roasted and salted and chopped small
+1 cup macadamia nuts (roasted, salted, and chopped small)

 Prep your popcorn.
 If you want to use already popped corn that is fine.
-I used 1/3 cup white corn kernels and popped the old fashioned way, in a pot on the stove top.
-I added a teaspoon of salt when it was fresh popped to flavor it a bit.
+I used 1/3 cup white corn kernels and popped the old-fashioned way, in a pot on the stove top.
+I added a teaspoon of salt when it was freshly popped to flavor it a bit.